Presidente Nicolau Lobato International Airport: 2000–present

 On 13 December 2016, the airport was flooded for several hours because the drainage system was unable to drain water from Kampung Baru, in Suco Comoro.
 The following day, the Prime Minister, Rui Maria de Araújo, visited the site and expressed the government's regret for the flooding and consequent disruption to passengers and staff.
 He also said that the drainage system had been ineffective "due to accumulated waste".

 As of late 2019, there were twice daily scheduled small jetliner flights between Dili and Denpasar/Bali, and on weekdays from and to Darwin, with daily Darwin flights on weekends.
 Scheduled flights between Dili and Singapore had been suspended since March 2019, following the collapse of a codeshare arrangement between Air Timor and SilkAir of Singapore; they resumed on 31 October 2019 under a partnership between Air Timor and Drukair of Bhutan.
 Smaller aircraft, such as a DHC-6, were operating domestic services to Same, Atauro, Baucau, Fuiloro, Oecusse, and Suai.
 Helicopters were flying to Bau Undane, where there was an oil field, and a chartered service was being flown between Dili and Denpasar/Bali.

 In April 2020, EuroAtlantic Airways operated a COVID-19 repatriation flight between Lisbon and Dili using a Boeing 767-300ER.
 Similar charter flights were operated in September and December 2020, and in March, July, September and December 2021.
 During 2022, the company flew and scheduled further charter services, and was said to want to continue to operate, and even reinforce, its Lisbon–Dili connection.

+In 2025, it is announced that the Indonesian commuter airline Wings Air will serve international flight to Kupang and was scheduled to operate in March 2026.